How Hard Water Affects Cooking, Coffee & Tea

 Build-up caused by hard water can pose a significant challenge to the way cooking equipment works.
 The scale buildup from hard water can reduce the efficiency of your equipment which can lead to an increase in energy consumption.
 This build-up can affect any appliance that uses hard water, from blenders to your coffee maker.

-There are a few ways to rid yourself of the kitchen headaches caused by hard water once and for all.
+Here are a few ways to rid yourself of the kitchen headaches caused by hard water:

 1. Water Softeners are designed to remove the minerals that make water hard, calcium and magnesium, from your water.
 These systems use a process called ion exchange to replace these minerals with sodium or potassium ions, giving you soft water.